Create a Stand Out Rugby Resume

 Match” while playing Under-8s.
 As with #3 above, continue to update this with each rugby

-season since it is often the case you may forget accolades as the years go on.
-Make sure to break
+season, since it is often the case that you may forget accolades as the years go on.
+Typical accomplishments we would like to see would be

 increasingly important.
 If at all possible, find some game film, upload it to your own YouTube or